Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 The convenience, greater selection, and ability to compare prices online increasingly lured customers away from traditional retail outlets.
 Advancements in mobile shopping apps and internet connectivity accelerated this shift.

 - On Black Friday, 81.7 million shopped in stores, up from 76.2 million last year and the highest since the pandemic.
-Online shoppers dipped slightly to 87.3 million from 90.6 million in 2023.

 - Mobile commerce has played a crucial role in reshaping consumer spending habits during this shopping event.